PCJones/ultimate-splinterlands-bot-API/README.md

 Sourcode for the crawler to add more games will follow soon

 # Special thanks
-A huge thanks to @chaylins and @0xh3m4n7 for helping me with the more complex SQL queries!
+A huge thanks to @chaylins and @0xh3m4n7 for helping with the more complex SQL queries!